Dinnyuy Kongnyuy

-Dinnyuy Kongnyuy (born 24 January 1988 in Kadji, Jakiri Kumbo province) is a professional Cameroonian footballer who plays for Komenda.
+Dinnyuy Kongnyuy (born 24 January 1988 in Kadji, Jakiri Kumbo province) is a professional Cameroonian footballer who plays for Ivančna Gorica.

 Career

 Kongnyuy began his career in Kadji Sports Academy and joined Domžale in July 2008, where he did not play any matches and left the club.
 On 8 January 2009 he moved to Celje.
 In the summer of 2012, he joined Slovenian top flight side Triglav Kranj.